pulp/pulpproject.org/demo.md

 toc: false
 ---

-* Syncing software packages locally
-* Uploading your own software package
-* Publishing software packages
-* Installing and uninstalling software packages

-<script type="text/javascript" src="https://asciinema.org/a/48474.js" id="asciicast-48474" async></script>
+We're working on a series of demo videos for Pulp 3.0.
+Please check back for updates.

-<a href="https://docs.pulpproject.org/en/2.21/user-guide/installation/index.html" class="btn btn-primary">Install Pulp</a>
+<a href="https://docs.pulpproject.org/installation/index.html" class="btn btn-primary">Install
+Pulp</a>